KhartesViewer/khartes/README.md

 <img src="images/fragments_tab.JPG" width="800"/>

 Go to the Control Area and open the `Fragments` tab.
-This tab allows you to control various aspects of your fragments.
+This tab allows you to control important aspects of your fragments.

 You have already visited this tab, in order to create new fragments;
 now you will have a chance to study it in detail.